Global stocks, euro, oil rally after euro zone deal

 The 10-year yield fell 56 basis points in the second quarter during which it set a historic low of 1.442 percent on June 1.

-Yields on Italian 10-year debt fell to 5.839 percent from 6.192 percent late o n T hursday, while yields on the Spanish equivalent fell to 6.346 percent, down from Thursday's close of 6.915 percent.
+Yields on Italian 10-year debt fell to 5.839 percent from 6.192 percent late on Thursday, while yields on the Spanish equivalent fell to 6.346 percent, down from Thursday's close of 6.915 percent. <GVD/EUR>

 The drop in Spanish and Italian borrowing costs, while welcomed, has not been big enough as the euro zone's third- and fourth-biggest economies are struggling.